springfall2008/batpred/README.md

 calculate_discharge_first - False  # You probably only want to discharge any excess as export rates are poor
 ```

-## Cheap night rate, with a good export rate (e.g. Intelligent with Octopus Outgoing)
+## Cheap night rate, with a good export rate (e.g. Intelligent Octopus with Octopus Outgoing)

 Follow the instructions from Cheap Night rate above, but also you will want to have automatic discharge when the export rates are profitable.